vsylenko/temporal-versioning-java-code/exercises/worker-versioning/README.md

    1. Update the `BuildID` field from your ` WorkerOptions` declaration to reflect the new `v2.1` Version, recompile the Worker and restart your Worker once again.
+      1. Launch the Worker by running the command `mvn clean compile exec:java -Dexec.mainClass="pizzaworkflow.PizzaWorker"`
+         1. If you're in the GitPod environment you can run the shortcut command `ex2w`
    1. Re-run your Workflow starter.
 You should observe that the new `v2` Worker executed the Workflow, demonstrating that both versions within the Version Set are compatible.
+         1. Start the Workflow in another terminal by running the command `mvn clean compile exec:java -Dexec.mainClass="pizzaworkflow.Starter"`
+            1. If you're in the GitPod environment you can run the shortcut command `ex2st`

 ### This is the end of the exercise.